zlthinker/KFNet/README.md

 ### Training

-The traing procedure has 3 stages.
+The training procedure has 3 stages.

 1. **Train SCoordNet** for each scene independently.
 ```